tsa-ml/tsa-ml/README.md

 TSA-ML is a data pipeline that...

-* **Transforms and ingest** microeconomic data from surveys drawn from diverse sources, mainly in the East-Asia region.
+* **Transforms and ingest** consumer data from surveys drawn from diverse sources, mainly in the East-Asia region.
 It provides granular data at the level of the individual which allows powerful analytics and predictions.

 * **Links** different sources using Resource Description Framework (RDF) and SPARQL W3C standards.
 Data is stored in a graph database, and data is interconnected using the Schema.org vocabulary.